DaveyDavey1901/SimpleReadMeGenerator/README.md

 https://github.com/DaveyDavey1901

 ## E-mail
-Drop me an enail at NotReal@mail.com  if you would like to know more or would like to contribute.
+Drop me an email at NotReal@mail.com  if you would like to know more or would like to contribute.